Tone Kham

 Tone Kham (also Ton Kham or Ouphagnauvarath II) was the king of the Laotian Kingdom of Lan Xang between 1633 and 1637.
 He was the elder son of King Mon Keo.

-He was appointed by his father as Heir Apparent in 1627 and invested with the title of Upayuvaraja, that is, a Viceroy.
+He was appointed by his father as heir-apparent in 1627 and invested with the title of Upayuvaraja (Viceroy).
 He succeeded on the death of his father in 1633.

 He died in 1637 having had issue, three sons: